 The Instagram dashboard

-This first version of the Instagram dashboard in Measure consists of 3 widgets per default: Pages Overview, Community Growth, and Published Posts.
+The Instagram dashboard in Measure consists of 4 widgets per default: Pages Overview, Posts Overview, Community Growth, and Published Posts.
 Similar to all other sections in Measure, you can also choose to customize your dashboard to show exactly what you want to see.
 That means that you can mix Facebook and Instagram widgets in the same dashboard.

 1) How to create an Instagram dashboard